microsoft/rushstack/api/node-core-library.path.isunder.md

 ## Remarks

 The indicated file/folder objects are not required to actually exist on disk.
+For example, "parentFolderPath" is interpreted as a folder name even if it refers to a file.
 If the paths are relative, they will first be resolved using path.resolve().

 ## Parameters